 The philosophy of the Department of Architecture is based upon a desire to maintain a diverse student body and encourage those who have the interest and ability to succeed in the profession, regardless of their financial resources.
 The Department wants to make it possible for all of our students to graduate with a debt no larger than they can reasonably expect to repay while working in their profession.
 Financial aid from the Department is in the form of direct tuition awards and Departmental employment.

-Financial aid awards for incoming students are made upon admission.
+Financial aid awards for incoming students are on a merit basis and are made upon admission.
 In general, PhD students are funded on financial aid packages that consist of a Teaching Assistantship (TA) or Research Assistantship (RA) salary component, plus a tuition component.
 TA or RA assignments are made by the faculty Discipline Group Director at the beginning of each term.

 Financial aid awards to Master's degree students are in the form of a partial tuition award.
 Master's degree students are also eligible to compete for work opportunities in the form of Teaching or Research Assistantships, or hourly positions available in the department.